What is the Principle of Least Privilege (PoLP)?

 Common Privileged Threat Vectors

-Hackers, malware, partners, insiders gone rogue, and simple user errors—especially in the case of superuser accounts, round-out the most common privileged threat vectors as shown in this infographic.
+Hackers, malware, partners / vendors, insiders-gone-rogue, and simple user errors—especially in the case of superuser accounts, round-out the most common privileged threat vectors.

-Let’s delve into how some of these vectors play out and also review a couple privileged threat exploits that rocked the world and underscored the need for least privilege.
+Let’s delve into how some of these vectors play out and review a few real-world examples.

 Poor Computing Hygiene + Unmanaged Privileges = Opportunities for Exploits

-Hackers covet privileged accounts and credentials, knowing that, once obtained, they provide a fast track to an organization’s most critical systems and sensitive data.
-With privileged credentials in hand, a hacker essentially becomes an “insider”—and that’s a dangerous scenario.
+Hackers covet privileged accounts and credentials, knowing that once obtained, they provide a fast track to an organization’s most critical systems and sensitive data.
+With privileged credentials in hand, a hacker essentially becomes an “insider”— a dangerous scenario.

-Hackers are also adept at obtaining deep privileges on a single computer and then expanding their privileges to other devices across a network.
-With the proper privileges, and inadequate technology controls, a hacker can easily erase their tracks to avoid detection while they traverse the environment and get closer to achieving their objectives.
+Hackers are also adept at obtaining deep privileges on a single computer and then expanding their privileges to other devices across a network via lateral movement and privilege escalation.
+With the proper privileges and inadequate technology controls, a hacker can easily erase their tracks to avoid detection while they traverse the environment and get closer to achieving their objectives.